savaslabs/savaslabs.github.io/README.md

 ## Local development

-Use the `gulp serve` command to serve the site locally and watch for file changes.
-Initially, or anytime you want to rebuild the `_site` directory, you should run `gulp serve --rebuild`, which will run the local build task before serving the site.
+Run `npm run serve` to serve the site locally and watch for file changes.
+Initially, or anytime you want to rebuild the `_site` directory, you should run `npm run serve:rebuild`, which will run the local build task before serving the site.

-`gulp serve` uses the test and dev config files for local development.
+The `serve` task uses the test and dev config files for local development.

 If needed, run `npm install` to install any modules that were added since you last served the site.